carloe/LicenseGenerator-iOS/README.md

 ## Build Script

-The buiild script resursively searches the project for `LICENSE` files and generates a plist that can be used in a `Settings.bundle`.
+The build script recursively searches the project for `LICENSE` files and generates a plist that can be used in a `Settings.bundle`.
 The script assumes that the parent directory of the `LICENSE` file is also the name of the library to be credited.

 #### Usage